-To avoid injury or death, always observe the precautions listed in "SAFETY INFORMATION" section on page 5.
+To avoid the risk of injury or death, always observe the precautions listed in the SAFETY on page 41.

-This manual contains complete operating instructions for safe and effective operation of the SX Series Optical Switches.
-It is recommended that users of the SX switches familiarize themselves with contents of this manual before using the instrument.
+This user's manual contains complete operating instructions for the safe and effective operation of the SX8 Optical Switch.
+It is recommended that users of the SX8 familiarize themselves with contents of this manual.